 Microsoft’s tablet, Microsoft Surface, certainly did not set the tablet world alight.
 The iPad’s grip on the market is around 43% and being eroded by Samsung and Amazon who found their own place in this tough marketplace some time ago.

 If the Microsoft Surface was ahead of its competitors, that wouldn’t be a problem, but its performance is below par compared to other devices.
 Windows 8 is also not established enough as a trustworthy iOS for users to make the switch.

 Bing integration with Facebook

-In the middle of 2011, Bing launched a new service that was meant to change the way users search online by creating a partnership with Facebook and turning the search process into a social one.
+In the middle of 2011, Bing executed a digital marketing strategy and launched a new service that was meant to change the way users search online by creating a partnership with Facebook and turning the search process into a social one.
 In 2012, Bing continued its integration with Facebook by launching a social sidebar for the search engine, and also included the ability to search for friends and pictures in Bing.
 Theoricatelly, it is a good idea, but it has not been very well received by the general public.
 The feature has now been removed.